-In addition to the suspension and disqualification periods, these offences also carry demerit points that are added to the licence holder's record.
+In addition to the suspension and disqualification periods, these offences also carry demerit points which are added to the licence holder's record.
 If the licence holder reaches or exceeds their demerit points limit, these points may contribute to an additional suspension or refusal period under the Demerit Points Scheme.

 So what should you do if you receive a fine or suspension notice?